neildahiya/neildahiya/content/book-reviews/PrideAndPrejudice.md

 +++
 Date = 2021-07-20T18:30:00Z
-Title = "Pride and Prejudice"
+Title = "Pride and Prejudice - Jane Austen"

 +++
 Read around 70-80 pages and couldn't make myself go through it any longer.
 The book is so damn slow and boring.
 Yeah, the title is sort of justified, but not an easy read in any way (IMO).